L3ad Solutions

 Port Canaveral Businesses Get Summer Crowds.Winter Pays Better.

 I was talking with a shop owner near Port Canaveral who'd built her entire marketing calendar around summer.
 Beach season, cruise passengers, families on vacation.
-Makes sense on the surface.
-But when I looked at her actual revenue data, winter was crushing summer in total spend per visitor.

 Turns out cruise passengers and day-trippers are high-volume, low-spend traffic.
-Winter brings fewer people but they're staying longer, spending on lodging, restaurants, activities.
-They're planning trips weeks in advance instead of walking in on impulse.
-That changes everything about how you should market.
+Winter brings fewer people, but they stay longer and spend on lodging, restaurants, and activities.

-The seasonal tourist market near Port Canaveral and the Space Coast isn't one market—it's two completely different customer behaviors stacked on top of each other.
+The seasonal tourist market around Port Canaveral and the Space Coast isn't one market, it's two completely different customer behaviors stacked on top of each other.
 Summer needs reach and awareness.
-Winter needs intent capture and planning-stage visibility.
-If you're using the same strategy for both, you're leaving money on the table in whichever season you're not optimizing for.
-Local visibility strategies need to shift with the season, not stay static year-round.

 Takeaway